material-motion/material-motion/specifications/runtime/plan.md

 **Performer type API**: Provide an API that returns an instantiable type of performer that can execute this plan.

 Emphasis: `performerType` must **not** be an instance of an object.
 It must be an object type that the scheduler can instantiate at a later time.
+This restriction ensures that plans or app-level logic can't hand data directly to a performer instance.

 Pseudo-code example: